 The District provides continued health insurance coverage at the active employer rate to all eligible employees in accordance with ILCS, which creates an implicit subsidy of retiree health insurance.
 To be eligible for benefits, an employee must qualify for retirement under the District's retirement plan.
 Upon a retiree reaching age 65 years of age, Medicare becomes the primary insurer and the retiree is no longer eligible to participate in the plan, but can purchase a medicare supplement plan from the District's insurance provider.

 c.
 Membership

-At December 31, 2012, membership consisted of:
+At December 31, 2012 (most recent available), membership consisted of:

+benefits -

-Retirees and beneficiaries currently receiving benefits Terminated employees entitled to benefits but not yet receiving them - Active employees 4 TOTAL 4 d.
-Funding Policy e.
-Annual OPEB Costs and Net OPEB Obligation
+Terminated employees entitled to benefits but not yet receiving them -

+Active employees 4

+TOTAL 4

 8. OTHER POSTEMPLOYMENT BENEFITS (Continued)